mafesernaarboleda/bartering/README.md

 ## License

-This project is licensed under Copy Right - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under Apache - see the [LICENSE.md](LICENSE.md) file for details